One of the most esteemed personalities in the History of Islam

-People of his caliber used to be found in the early years of Islam, now for years to come, we will not see another.
+People of his calibre used to be found in the early years of Islam, now for years to come, we will not see another.

-After returning from hajj, he began acting as editor for Munshi Mumtaz ‘Ali in Mirat, while at the same time teaching.
-It was during this time that the foundation for Dar al ’Ulum Deoband was laid.
+After returning from Hajj, he began acting as editor for Munshi Mumtaz ‘Ali in Meerut, while at the same time teaching.
+It was during this time that the foundation for Darul Uloom Deoband was laid.
 After a little while, he went to Deoband and saw to every aspect of the Madrasa.
 He taught all the books with no reservation and would render such a commentary that none had ever heard nor seen.
 He expounded amazing facts in each subject; reconciling differences of opinion and explaining each law in detail.
 The effects of his teachings remain to this day.

-He performed his first hajj in 1277 A.H and during the journey, in the month of Ramadan, he memorised the entire Qur’an and recited it in Tarawih salah.
-He performed his second hajj in 1285 A.H and the third in 1294 A.H and it was when returning from this hajj that his illness began, which proved to be fatal.
+He performed his first Hajj in 1277 A.H and during the journey, in the month of Ramadan, he memorised the entire Qur’an and recited it in Tarawih salah.
+He performed his second Hajj in 1285 A.H and the third in 1294 A.H.
+Upon return from this Hajj his illness began, which proved to be fatal.

-He had two sons: Molana Muhammad Ahmed rahimahu Llah (former principal of Dar al ’Ulum Deoband) and Muhammad Hashim rahimahu Llah.
+He had two sons: Molana Muhammad Ahmed rahimahu Llah (former principal of Darul Uloom Deoband) and Muhammad Hashim rahimahu Llah.
 He also had three daughters.